Central African Republic's capital tense as ex-leader heads into exile

 “They (Muslims) killed us, looted and mistreated us.
 Now it is time for payback,” said Igor Moumini, a resident in the Sica 2 neighborhood.

-Additional reporting by Emmanuel Braun in Bangui, Madjiasra Nako in N'Djamena, Ange Aboa in Abidjan, Samuel Elijah in Cotonou and David Lewis in Dakar; Editing by Andrew Roche
+Additional reporting by Emmanuel Braun in Bangui, Madjiasra Nako in N'Djamena and David Lewis in Dakar; Writing by David Lewis; Editing by Andrew Roche